mjosaarinen/lwaes_isa/hdl/README.md

 ##	Gate Counts

-There's a [Yosys](http://www.clifford.at/yosys/) script to perform gate counts against a mock ASIC cell library.
-Running `make rep` will perform synthesis and report counts on four targets:
+There's a [Yosys](http://www.clifford.at/yosys/) script to make simple gate counts against a mock ASIC cell library.
+Running `make rep` will perform synthesis and report counts on four synthesis feature sets of the instruction:

 | **Target**           | **Gate Equivalents** | **Transistors** | **LTP** |
 |----------------------|--------:|-------:|----:|